 For men that suffer from Andropause and Low-T, Bio-Identical Testosterone can be an absolute game-changer.
 Testosterone Deficiency leads to a whole range of symptoms which impair male wellness and deplete vitality, such as sexual dysfunction, increased body fat, reduced exercise capacity, depression, and more.
 That doesn’t mean that Testosterone Treatments are for everyone, however.
 When used when it is not necessary, Testosterone Patches, Creams, and Injections come with some significant risks.

 What is Andropause and How Does it Impact Male Health and Virility?

 Similar to women, men also experience hormonal changes as a result of aging.
-Unlike women, which experience Menopause suddenly and rather abruptly, Andropause (the term for male menopause, also nicknamed Manopause) occurs slowly and gradually.
+Unlike women, who experience Menopause suddenly and somewhat abruptly, Andropause (the term for male menopause, also nicknamed Manopause) occurs slowly and gradually.
 The testes and adrenal glands produce high levels of Testosterone throughout adolescence and early adulthood, and Testosterone Levels fall into a state of depletion around the age of thirty.
-The decline is very slow, only around 1-2% annually, but over the course of years and decades, Testosterone Levels can drop to a level which is no longer conducive to health and masculinity.
+The decline is prolonged, only around 1-2% annually, but over the course of years and decades, Testosterone Levels can drop to a level which is no longer conducive to health and masculinity.